Azure/autorest.java/docs/generate/dataplane-customization.md

 Generated client methods accept and produce `BinaryData` for request payload and response body.
 For frequently invoked methods, one can customize them for better user-experience.

-AutoRest Java `generate-models` option is provided to generate models from OpenAPI specs, to `implmenetation.models` package.
+AutoRest Java `generate-models` option is provided to generate models from OpenAPI specs, to `implementation.models` package.
 They are provided only as reference.

 ### Model as Response Body